 Casa Grande Ruins National Monument

-I have an addiction to learning about ancient native cultures of the Southwest, so seeing Casa Grande Ruins National Monument was a highlight of my trip.
+I have an addiction to learning about ancient native cultures of the Southwest, so Casa Grande Ruins National Monument was a highlight of my trip.
 My only regret is that we didn’t have time to stay longer.
 We were on our way back to Phoenix to catch a flight and only had about an hour to explore the ruins.
 I didn’t even get to complete my Junior Ranger book!
 (I got the badge later by mailing my completed book to the visitor center.)

 Casa Grande Ruins was built between 1300 and 1350 AD and is worth a stop for even those with a vague interest in Southwest architecture.
 The ruins are free to visit.
 Check hours of operation on the monument’s website above.